 “The Post Office.
 I have a message I want delivered.”

 “Killer, wait.”
-Adora Belle froze at the sound of John’s old nickname for her.
-No one ever called her that other than her brother, ever.
-She turned slowly to glare at Al but he looked back at her squarely.
+Adora Belle froze at the sound of John’s old nickname for her. *No one* ever called her that other than her brother, ever.
+She turned slowly to glare at Adrian but he looked back at her squarely.
 “You’re right.
 He did what he said he’d do and you’re right that he never said it would be nice.
 We all knew that nothing honest would work anyway.
 He played us straight, even if it wasn’t how we were expecting.
 Gilt is out, running for his life, I bet.
 He’s finished.
 But the Trunk is alive, we’ve got it back.
 So, I think...
 I think he’s done right by the dead.
 He’s done right by John.”

 Adora Belle took a moment to pull herself together.
 She was angry, yes, but for the first time she wasn’t sure who exactly she was angry at.